exo-lang/exo/docs/object_code.md

 - **`[IC, N]`**: A 2D array with dimensions `IC` and `N`.
 - **`@ DRAM`**: Specifies that `data` resides in DRAM memory.

-## Variable Declarations
+#### Allocations

-Variables within the procedure are declared similarly to arguments but without the `@` annotation if they reside in default memory.
+Variables within the procedure are declared similarly to arguments.

 Example: